 In 1979 I achieved a Full Technological certificate award in Electronics and Radio Telecommunications from City and Guilds of London Institute, which was incorporated in UK from 1878, and this award is widely recognized by the electronic industry.

 In 1979 I also finished the Electrical Engineering in Hong Kong Polytechnic.

-In early 1980’s, as a result of rapid development of semi-conductor technology applications and phasing out of the vacuum tubes, the vacuum tube audio application courses had been cancelled and replaced by modern semi-conductor technology courses so that there is no more vacuum tube audio in universities.
+In early 1980’s, as a result of rapid development of semi-conductor technology applications and phasing out of the vacuum tubes, the vacuum tube audio application courses had been cancelled and replaced by modern semi-conductor technology courses so that there is no more vacuum tube audio in colleges.
 From year 2000 vacuum tube amplifiers became popular again.

 I am a baby boomer, watching the rapid changes in electronic industry for the past few decades.
 It was a long story to tell.
 Now I keep continue to explore the world of tube amplifier from the lost horizon.
 I would like to futher develope tube amplifier experience by projects and experiments.

 Thank you for sharing my story.